convox/docs/docs/migration/heroku.md

 ## Run Your Application Locally

 One of the great advantages of Convox is the built in [local development environment](/development/running-locally) that mimics your production environment.
 This means no more dealing with setting up your dev environment every time you get a new laptop or add a new team member.
 It also means no more "it works on my machine" problems.
 To run locally, type `convox start` in a terminal window from your the base directory for your application.
-Open another terminal and run `convox switch local` followed by `convox services` to find the URL of your locally running app.
+Open another terminal and run `convox switch local` followed by `convox services` to find the URL of your locally running App.

 ## Deploy To Convox

-Once you have your app running locally and everything looks good it's time to deploy.
-First make sure you have created a [production rack](/introduction/getting-started#rack-installation), then:
+Once you have your App running locally and everything looks good it's time to deploy.
+First make sure you have created a [production Rack](/introduction/getting-started#rack-installation), then:

-1. List your racks with `convox racks`.
+1. List your Racks with `convox racks`.
-2. Switch to your production rack with `convox switch [rack name]`.
+2. Switch to your production Rack with `convox switch [rack name]`.
 3. Create an application with `convox apps create --wait`.
 4. Deploy with `convox deploy --wait`.
-5. Once complete, grab the load balancer hostname for your app with `convox services`.
+5. Once complete, grab the load balancer hostname for your App with `convox services`.

 ## (Optional) Migrate Heroku Scheduler Jobs To Timers